gem5/gem5-resources/README.md

 <http://dist.gem5.org/dist/v20/test-progs/square/square.o>

-# Resource: SPEC-2006 tests
+# Resource: SPEC 2006

-Contains scripts to create a disk image and to run SPEC-2006 tests on gem5.
-Instructions on how to use these scripts can be found here `src/spec2006-tests/README.md`.
+The [Standard Performance Evaluation Corporation]( https://www.spec.org/benchmarks.html) (SPEC) CPU 2006 benchmarks are designed to provide performance measurements that can be used to compare compute-intensive workloads on different computer systems.
+SPEC CPU 2006 contains 12 different benchmark tests.

+`src/spec-2006` provides resources on creating a SPEC 2006 disk image, and necessary scripts to run the SPEC 2006 benchmarks within X86 gem5 simulations.
+Please consult the `src/spec-2006/README.md` for more information.

+**Please note, due to licensing issues, the SPEC 2006 iso cannot be provided as part of this repository.**

-# Resource: SPEC 2017 tests
+# Resource: SPEC 2017

 The [Standard Performance Evaluation Corporation]( https://www.spec.org/benchmarks.html) (SPEC) CPU 2017 benchmarks are designed